RAS-University/robotic-courses/docs/chap12_hri/interfaces-for-LfDI.md

 <script src="questions.js"></script>

-# Interfaces for Human-Robot Interaction
+# Interfaces for Learning from Human Demonstrations

 *Table of Contents*